VadymSachenko/TechWriteIt/ai-technical-writing/ai-use-case/ai-use-case-writing-docs-from-templates.md

 **Attached files:**
 - JSON schema, info from Jira tickets
 - Screenshot of a rendered template
-- Sreenshot of the template's configuration fields in the Back Office.
+- Screenshot of the template's configuration fields in the Back Office

 **Template:**